 Danny said his life changed when he saw me the first time.
-After introducing himself as director, I was in awe as he casually sat on the blanket where I was going over my lines.
+After introducing himself, I watched in awe as he casually sat on the blanket where I was going over my lines.

-"I know who you are, you are as beautiful as your name."
+"I know who you are, you're as beautiful as your name."

-Like two friends, we sat on the coral Bermuda beach facing each other.
-He gently put a shell close to my ear.
+Like old friends, we sat on the coral Bermuda beach facing each other.
+He gently put a conch shell close to my ear.

-"You're listening to a melody, written by the sea, just for you."
+"You're listening to a sea melody, written just for you."

-I could feel myself blushing as he touched my hair.
+I felt heat cross my face as he touched my sandy, unruly hair.

 “Your hair is lovely....yet, wild.
-I want to run my fingers through it...to capture ocean breezes, the smell of coconut and hibiscus blooms.”
+I want to run my fingers through it...to capture ocean breezes, coconut essence and hibiscus blooms.”

-My heart quickened with the thought, 'This guy is really good'.
+My heart quickened, 'This guy is really good'.